 What’s Trello All About?

 Let’s start with Trello itself – what’s it about?
 Trello is a cloud-based list-making tool based around Kanban boards.
 It is a visuals-based tool that doesn’t require any prior knowledge or experience to be used properly.
-Trello features boards and cards as its primary data format, and students can use these to take notes, brainstorm, ideate projects, and organize their time.
+Trello features Kanban boards Excel Template as well as cards as its primary data format, and students can use these to take notes, brainstorm, ideate projects, and organize their time.
+It is a great tool to use when you are sending big files.

 What else can you do through Trello in order to make your student life even easier?